 The scam goes something like this: a heavily accented person will call, say they’re from the Windows help desk or a Microsoft support team, and inform you that your machine is infected with a virus.
 Then, the person on the other end of the line will ask you to open your Event Viewer or System Registry log and point out all the “errors” contained within (even if they’re not actually errors).

-The bottom line?
 Microsoft will very rarely call you directly—and they’ll never try and charge you ANYTHING if they do.
 If a serious issue does need to be addressed, more than likely a Microsoft Registered Partner like CMIT Solutions would contact you on behalf of the company.

 Do you want to leverage the experience and infrastructure we possess to give your business a competitive advantage?
 Wouldn’t you rather let us worry about IT so you can worry about growing your business?
 If so, contact CMIT Solutions today.